Jonathan2251/lbd/source/verilog.rst

   RET to PC < 0, finished!

-As above result, cpu0.v dumps the memory first after reads input file cpu0.hex.
+As above result, cpu0.v dumps the memory first after reading input file cpu0.hex.
 Next, it runs instructions from address 0 and print each destination register value in the fourth column.
 The first column is the nano seconds of timing.
 The second